kriswiner/ILPS22QS/README.md

 ![AH1](https://user-images.githubusercontent.com/6698410/152895165-3805de8b-382f-4323-8ee6-ae65ade45b0c.jpg)

 The positive data was taken using pin AH1 with the same 1 Hz settings as the pressure data above.
 When I touched the exposed electrode, it took several seconds for the QVAR signal to max out.
 There was an offset of ~-1.5 mV which was supposed to be eliminated by the offset circuit I included in my design.
 Obviously something went wrong.
 I tried both long touch and tapping.
 The 1 Hz rate meant that in order to get tapping to register at all it had to be more like short touching.
-The sluggish respone is apparent in the data.
+The sluggish response is apparent in the data.

 ![AH2](https://user-images.githubusercontent.com/6698410/152895183-ae8ce84d-d44b-4bc9-a59a-1c27e1e3fb29.jpg)